Skip to content

 What’s your learning style and what is your budget?

 Hiring a dog trainer or behavior consultant is kind of like working with a personal trainer at the gym.
 When it comes to training, some folks are perfectly happy doing the research independently, putting together their own workouts and keeping themselves motivated and on track.
-If this is you, there’s always the option to seek out reputable sources (we have some ideas here) and do some learning on your own, rather than hiring a trainer or joining a class right away.
+If this is you, there’s always the option to seek out reputable sources (we have some ideas below) and do some learning on your own, rather than hiring a trainer or joining a class right away.
 This can be helpful from a budget standpoint as well!

 But many of us do benefit from working with an expert who can put together a training plan, troubleshoot our mechanics, and keep us on track.
 And that’s what professionals are for!
 So be realistic with yourself and do get help from professionals if/when your budget and learning style accommodate it.

-Questions to ask your trainer
+Questions to ask your trainer:

 You can often find answers to these questions on their website.
 We also encourage you to poke around the website a bit; many trainers provide free resources such as blog posts, YouTube videos, or other materials that may give you a sense of whether you enjoy their teaching style.